Krnjača (Priboj)

 Krnjača (Крњача) is a village located in the municipality of Priboj, southwestern Serbia.
 According to the 2011 census, the village has a population of 149 inhabitants.

-Krnjača is located near the border between Serbia and Montenegrin, only 12 kilometers from the city of Pljevlja in Montenegro and 48 km from the town of Priboj.
+Krnjača is located near Serbia's border with Montenegro, only 12 kilometers from the city of Pljevlja in Montenegro and 48 km from the town of Priboj.
 A local road which connects Plevlja to Priboj crosses the village.
 Before the Yugoslav wars, a mountain station was located on a hill in the part of the village known as Ravna Krnjača.
 On that point the altitude from sea-level is 1,220 meters.

-By the 2002 census the village had 220 inhabitants, most of them declared as Serbs (219) and just one declared as Montenegrin.
+By the 2002 census, the village had 220 inhabitants, most of them declared as Serbs (219) and just one declared as Montenegrin.
 The population of the village is constantly declining.